paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 - Challenges from each chapter of development is unique - privacy and safety are at the forefront of this chapter
 	- Also needs to conform to rules and regulations while remaining accessible to people
 	- Apps are free, ads model give business the best price, commerce tools are at cost or modest fees
-- To build beyond Facebook
+- Meta means to go beyond - to build beyond Facebook for the next chapter of the company
 ## Why work at Meta?
 - Be part of a team that focus on building services to connect people instead of building products for people to connect to
 - Be part of a team that can impacts billions of people, work on connecting people from far and wide, the power of the "internet"